PatonaIM/ats-teamified/docs/prd.md

 **FR3:** The system shall route all LinkedIn applications to the external portal for initial processing while maintaining application tracking and candidate profile management within the ATS.

+*Screening Data Source:* The Screening stage data (AI interviews, initial assessments, qualification scoring) comes exclusively from the candidate portal.
+The ATS does NOT conduct screening; it receives screening results from the external portal for import into subsequent pipeline stages (Shortlist, Client Endorsement, etc.).

 **FR4:** The system shall integrate with external portal to receive AI screening results, candidate profiles, and qualification status for import into ATS pipeline management.

 **FR5:** The system shall implement configurable pipeline stages that clients can customize with assessments, interviews, and evaluation criteria specific to their hiring requirements.

+*Default Pipeline Stages:* Screening → Shortlist → Client Endorsement → Client Interview → Offer → Offer Accepted

+*Stage Customization:* Clients can add, remove, rename, or reorder stages during job request creation or editing.
+All employment types (contract, part-time, full-time, EOR) use the same configurable pipeline stages; only budget approval workflows differ by employment type.

 **FR6:** The system shall enforce accept/reject decision making at every stage with no "maybe" or "hold" options, ensuring definitive progression or removal from pipeline.